 - Timely upgrading of the security patches on your host’s operating system.

-- Beware of running of your server very close to the last level of the capacity.
+- Beware of the running your server very close to the last level of the capacity.

 Threat #2 Unauthorized Access